jeniok12/golang-tdd-example/README.md

 }
 ```

-I prefer to call it as the name of the service it uses.
+I prefer to call it the same as the name of the service it uses.
 The 'Forismatic' struct holds the `HTTPWrapper` interface of `http.Client` so we will be able to mock it in tests.

 Now we inject the actual implementation to our `server`.